doc4d/docs/website/translated_docs/es/Concepts/classes.md

 | --------- | ------ | -- | -------------- |
 | Result    | object | <- | Current object |

-La palabra clave `This` devuelve una referencia al objeto actualmente procesado.
+The `This` keyword returns a reference to the currently processed object.
 En 4D, se puede utilizar en [diferentes contextos](https://doc.4d.com/4Dv18/4D/18/This.301-4504875.en.html).

 En la mayoría de los casos, el valor de `This` viene determinado por cómo se llama a una función.
 No se puede definir por asignación durante la ejecución, y puede ser diferente cada vez que se llame a la función.
 It can't be set by assignment during execution, and it may be different each time the function is called.